-When running a home server consisting of one or more nodes, with some or all services in Docker you could feel the need to monitor your environment, or even better, have full observability.
+When running a home server consisting of one or more nodes, with some or all services in Docker you may find yourself wanting to monitor your environment, or even better, have full observability.

-The most often written possibility for this is a combination of Prometheus with Grafana.
-A solution that requires a lot of work on setting this up fully, and requires work on ones applications and detailed setup for full visibility.
-Another possibility is to use the free tire of NewRelic that has the possibility of remote insights on metrics and logs but requires work on containers or applications to have full visibility.
+The often written possibility for this is a combination of Prometheus with Grafana.
+A solution that requires a lot of work on setting things up fully, and requires work on ones applications and detailed setup for full visibility.
+Another possibility is to use the free tire of NewRelic that has the advantage of remote insights on metrics and logs but requires work on containers or applications to have a more refined visibility on your services.

 Monitoring with Beszel